- Coached the TOC Finalist (2014), TOC Double-Octafinalists (2014, 2015), TOC Octafinalists (2014, 2016), and NCFL Champion (2016)

 In high school, Ben began stuttering in debate rounds, which greatly restricted his ability to perform and speak.
 Through debate, Ben was able to overcome the majority of his stutter and now continues to work closely with other debaters with speech impediments and is an advocate for debaters with speech impediments to pursue debate.
 His experiences are written in an 2014 NSD Update article located here.

-Ben will graduate New York University this year with a BA in Social and Cultural Analysis and a Minor in Media, Culture, and Communications.
-He plans on pursuing a MA in American Studies and eventually a Ph.D. in American Studies with a concentration in Asian-American and Disability Studies.
-In addition to working at the Flagship session the past 4 summers and directing the Philadelphia institute, Ben is on the planning committee for the Texas Debate Collective, a non-profit institution in Austin, TX for low-income students to have access to high quality summer debate instruction.
+Ben graduated from New York University with a BA in Social and Cultural Analysis and a Minor in Media, Culture, and Communications.
+He is currently pursuing a MA in American Studies and eventually hopes to pursue a Ph.D.with a concentration in Asian-American and Disability Studies.
+In addition to working at the Flagship session the past 5 summers and directing the Philadelphia institute, Ben is on the planning committee for the Texas Debate Collective, a non-profit institution in Austin, TX for low-income students to have access to high quality summer debate instruction.
 He has taught the Top Lab both at TDC and NSD Philadelphia.